1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 note durations in beats ©FRARY

-Even if you plan to read tablature, memorize the duration values listed above and you'll be able to play any piece in this textbook using TAB for pitches and fingering, and the above note values for rhythm.
+Memorize the duration values above and you'll be able to play any piece in this textbook using TAB for pitches and fingering, and the note values for rhythm.

 study icon Study Questions